The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

 \section{Classes of Recoverable Robust Problems}

-In order to establish a whole class of recoverable robust problems, we need to define a reduction that preserves the structure of the scenarios.
+We have shown that \hdrr[\sat{}] is the canonical $\Sigma^p_3$-complete Hamming distance recoverable robust problem.
+The goal is to ``upgrade'' the existing reductions on the \NP-level to reduce the corresponding Hamming distance recoverable robust problems to each other.
+If we are additionally able to guarantee transitivity, we are also able to easily achieve complexity results for a large class of problems.
+Essentially, the reduction between Hamming distance recoverable robust problems needs to preserve the structure of the scenarios.
 For this, consider problems $P_A$ and $P_B$.
-We need to achieve that a combinatorial element $e_A$ in $P_A$ is active, if and only if the combinatorial elements $e'_B$, to which $e_A$ is mapped in $P_B$, are active.
+We need to achieve that a combinatorial element $e_A$ in $P_A$ is active if and only if the combinatorial elements $E_B$, to which $e_A$ is mapped in $P_B$, are active.
 Then, we can use this one-to-many correspondence to (de)activate the corresponding elements in the instance of $P_B$.

-This property is already constituted by the informal concept of gadget reductions on the universe of elements.
+Many of the properties from above are already constituted by the informal concept of gadget reductions.
 Gadget reductions describe that each part of the problem $P_A$ is mapped to a specified part of the problem $P_B$ that inherits the behavior in problem $P_A$.
-We adjust this concept to combinatorial elements, that is universe elements and relation elements, for our purpose, such that a gadget is a subset of combinatorial elements in $P_B$ for every combinatorial element in $P_A$.
-Thereby, we preserve the (in)activeness of elements in a scenario.
-We call this property modularity.
-Furthermore, the solution size of an instance must fulfill the modularity property in order to define the Hamming distance in the reduction correctly.
-That is, the solution size of every gadget has to be constant for each gadget based on some combinatorial element.
+We adjust this concept to combinatorial elements, that is universe elements and relation elements, for our purpose.
+The goal is that a gadget is a subset of combinatorial elements in $P_B$ for every combinatorial element in $P_A$.
+Furthermore, we preserve the (in)activeness of elements in a scenario.
+We call reductions that fulfill this property \textit{modular} in the sense that all gadgets are easily (de)activatable.
+Furthermore, the solution size, which is the number of universe elements in a solution, has to adapt accordingly while being easy to compute in order to define the Hamming distance in the reduction correctly.
+We approach this later by demanding that the solution size of every gadget has to be a constant, i.e. it does not change when (de)activating other gadgets.